linuxkit/linuxkit/README.md

 ```
 linuxkit build linuxkit.yml
 ```
 to build the example configuration.
-You can also specify different output formats, eg `linuxkit build -format raw-bios linuxkit.yml` to output a raw BIOS bootable disk image, or `linuxkit build -format iso-efi linuxkit.yml` to output an EFI bootable ISO image.
+You can also specify different output formats, eg `linuxkit build --format raw-bios linuxkit.yml` to output a raw BIOS bootable disk image, or `linuxkit build --format iso-efi linuxkit.yml` to output an EFI bootable ISO image.
 See `linuxkit build -help` for more information.

 ### Booting and Testing